shiftyrose/shifty/README.md

 #### Command Guide

-This table serves as a quick reference for the different tags and their corresponding descriptions.
+This table serves as a quick reference for the different commands you can use with the template system.
 The host can use tags to customize the lobby and help players understand the game.

 | Command                      | Alias                 | Description                                                    |
 | ---------------------------- | --------------------- | -------------------------------------------------------------- |